Black Mesa Pumped Storage Project

 - Land stability due to overdraft of aquifers

-- Endangered species like the Navajo Sedge & Colorado Pikeminnows
+- Endangered plant species like the Navajo Sedge relies on healthy springs

-Nature & People First have already applied for preliminary permits for the three projects from the Federal Energy Regulatory Commission (FERC).
-The preliminary permits, if approved, will not allow construction but will allow People & Nature First to begin surveys, studies, and other planning.
+Nature & People First has already applied for preliminary permits for the three projects from the Federal Energy Regulatory Commission (FERC).
+The preliminary permits, if approved, will not allow construction but will allow Nature & People First to begin surveys, studies, and other planning.

 Nature & People First is asking for these federal permits before consulting with or obtaining the consent of impacted communities on and near Black Mesa.
 The Navajo Nation Department of Justice filed a motion with FERC opposing the project.